studioml/studio/docs/artifacts.rst

 them for posterity's sake.
 But what if our experiments are growing a bit too big to be run locally?
-Fortunately, Studio comes with a dockerized worker that can run your jobs on a beefy gpu server, or on a cloud instance (cloud management is not provided just yet).
+Fortunately, Studio comes with a dockerized worker that can run your jobs on a beefy gpu server, or on a cloud instance.
 But how do we make local data available to such a worker?
 Clearly, a local path along the lines of ``/Users/john.doe/weights/`` will not always be reproducible on a remote worker.
 Studio provides a way to access files in a